 - Microwave on full power.
 Once water begins to boil, keep it going for at least five minutes.

-- Leave the bowl in the microwave for about five minutes
+- Open the microwave door to vent the moisture buildup, but leave the bowl in the microwave for about five minutes

 - Put on your safety glasses and oven mitts.
 Carefully remove the bowl, and place on a sturdy, level, heat-safe surface